 - On an electronic control panel, the recommended freezer temperature is 0°F.

 - For a dial control, set the dial between 4 and 6.
 1 is warmest, and 10 is coldest.

-- If the drain tube is frozen, see:
+- If the drain tube is frozen, clean the drain tube.
+See:

 - Defrost the freezer.
 See Manually Defrost a Sub-Zero for instructions.